joelkp/ranoise/README.md

 Running dieharder tests
 -----------------------

-If you install [dieharder](https://webhome.phy.duke.edu/~rgb/General/dieharder.php), then you can run a program from this repository through it as follows:
+If you install [dieharder](https://webhome.phy.duke.edu/~rgb/General/dieharder.php), then you can run a program named after a function from this repository through it as follows:

 ```
 make && ./ranoise32 | dieharder -a -g 200